bit-of-a-shambles/europe_versus/README.md

 ## 📄 License

-This project is open source and available under the [GNU License](LICENSE).
+This project is open source and available under the [GNU Public License](LICENSE).

 ---